honeycombio/refinery/config.md

 ### `CompressPeerCommunication`

-CompressPeerCommunication determines whether refinery will compress span data it forwards to peers.
+CompressPeerCommunication determines whether Refinery will compress span data it forwards to peers.

-If it costs money to transmit data between refinery instances (e.g. they're spread across AWS availability zones), then you almost certainly want compression enabled to reduce your bill.
+If it costs money to transmit data between Refinery instances (for example, when spread across AWS availability zones), then you almost certainly want compression enabled to reduce your bill.
 The option to disable it is provided as an escape hatch for deployments that value lower CPU utilization over data transfer costs.

 - Not eligible for live reload.